 Apply some wood glue to your joint, and screw your support pieces to your legs using your countersink drill bit.

-Below is what your legs should look like once they are assembled.
-Remember, you need 2 of these.
+This is what your legs should look like once they are assembled.

-After you’ve got your legs built, you will use your 54-inch board (on top) and 58-inch board (on bottom) to hook them together.
-You’ll also need two 13 3/8-inch boards (not pictured), which will be your diagonal supports.
-Make sure you use wood glue at each joint.
+After you’ve got your legs built, you will use your 58 inch board (on top) and 54 inch board (on bottom) to hook them together.
+You’ll also need two 13 3/8 boards (not pictured), which will be your diagonal supports.

 Next, you’ll assemble your top piece.
-You don’t have to hook the boards together, but I wanted mine super sturdy, since I have four kids who will put this bench to the test.
-So I used my Kreg Jig to create pocket holes and screwed the boards together.
-If you are using this for an outdoor bench, I would recommend leaving a 1/4-to-1/2 inch space between the boards to allow for drainage.
+You don’t have to hook the boards together, but I wanted mine super sturdy, since I have 3 kids who will do their best to ruin this bench, I’m sure.
+So I used my Kreg Jig and screwed the boards together.

 Once your pieces are stained and painted, you’ll use some grabber screws and attach your legs to your bench top, from the underside.
 (I didn’t fill the holes that face the wall, or on the underside, since nobody will see them.)

-All in all, this 2×4 farmhouse bench only cost me about $20 in lumber.
-And it only took me two afternoons from start to finish, which included a trip to The Home Depot, drying time, and doing all the necessary mom stuff, like feeding children and taking them to school.
+All in all, this project only cost me about $20 in lumber.
+And it only took me 2 afternoons from start to finish, which included a trip to Home Depot, drying time, and doing all the necessary mom stuff, like feeding children and taking them to school.

 Thank you so much for reading my tutorial for my 2×4 farmhouse bench.
 If you liked this tutorial, you might also like some of my other furniture tutorials: